 Answer: Laws and regulations that affect our relationship with animals can be found at local, regional, national, and international levels.
 The vast majority of laws and regulations involving animals and their products, focus on animal welfare and safe products.
 They vary in weight from suggested guidelines to criminal offences and they can prevent movement of animals, demand their destruction, or enable their retail.

 Explanation: The legalities governing animals, our care of them, and our use of them is a huge topic that we can not do justice to in a paragraph.
 In Brief: Animal Cruelty laws, the Health of Animals Act, and the Reportable Disease Act are Federal and so First Nations are subject to these laws and regulations.
 Some wildlife protection falls under Federal jurisdiction and some under Provincial; deer and bear harvest are Provincial.
 Dogs have both the Ontario Society for the Prevention of Cruelty to Animals Act and the Dogs Owner’s Liability Act plus the Federal Animal Cruelty laws that must be considered.
 Dog pounds need to pay attention to the Ontario Research for Animals Act.
 When it comes to meat retail, there are Provincial, Federal, and International laws and regulations.
 Further there are International laws (CITES) at the United Nations governing the worldwide use and retail of wildlife.
-The UN has even broken down the right to wildlife harvest for indigenous aboriginal people.
-It just so happens that white-tailed deer and the North American black bear are coded to allow for aboriginal harvest and international retail; providing they meet United Nation international regulations (CODA) for the harvest, handling, packaging, and shipping of meat.
+The UN has even broken down the right to wildlife harvest for indigenous Indigenous people.
+It just so happens that white-tailed deer and the North American black bear are coded to allow for Indigenous harvest and international retail; providing they meet United Nation international regulations (CODA) for the harvest, handling, packaging, and shipping of meat.
 There is a veterinary infrastructure for all of these levels of meat regulation that begins with private veterinary practitioners and then goes up to veterinarians in OMAFRA, then Federally to the CFIA, and then internationally to both the United Nations and to other countries at their Federal level.
 While we have an inherent right to work with our pets and wildlife, we need a veterinary infrastructure to enable us to take our place in the management of animals within Ontario, Canada, and the rest of the world.
 We need to harmonize our traditional law with existing temporal law.

 © Christian Aboriginal Infrastructure Developments